guilhermefarto/ant-colony-optimization/README.md

 	void depositFood(int foodLoaded) { ... }
 ```

-An anthill can be added or redefined in the ACO simulation by clicking the center mouse button (scrollbar wheel button).
+An anthill can be added or redefined in the ACO simulation by middle-clicking the mouse button (scrollbar wheel button).
 A new one will be added if there is no anthill on the map.
 If it already exists, the current anthill will no longer exist and a new one will be created based on the position of the last mouse click event.

 * **Food.pde**